minnojs/tutorials-minnojs/sequencer/readme.md

 # The sequencer

-This section of the tutorial will guide you throught using minnojs sequences.
+This section of the tutorial will guide you through using minnojs sequences.
 It starts at the very essentials of what a sequence is, and walks you through various ways of changing the sequences of your study.

-Throught the tutorial we will review multiple techniques and code snippets.
+Throughout the tutorial we will review multiple techniques and code snippets.
 You are encouraged to follow through in a playground of your own.
 Copy the code into your file (and by copy, I mean type it out - you'll learn better), and run it at each step to get a better idea of what is going on.